abrahamlimon404/Scaryville/README.md

+Important Setting:
+1) Must have dowloaded JavaFx
+2) Must use Java 17
+3) In Eclipse, under arguments/vm arguments add something simlar:
+      --module-path /Users/abrahamlimon/Downloads/javafx-sdk-21.0.1/lib --add-modules=javafx.controls
+4) Make sure to uncheck the following:
+   Use the -XX:+ShowCodeDetailsInExceptionMessages argument when launching

 # Scaryville
  In this asylum escape game, navigate as the guard through corridors, avoiding lunatics with strategic movements.
 Win by reaching the exit or lose if caught.
 The game offers a resettable, immersive experience.